pawelgrzybek/pawelgrzybek.com/content/posts/2020-04-12-mocking-functions-and-modules-with-jest.md

 ---
 title: "Mocking functions and modules with Jest"
-description: ""
+description: "To write deterministic, repeatable unit tests, we need to control the inputs, outputs and invocations of mock objects.
+The Jest testing framework comes with great mocking capabilities.
+Let's have a look at them all."
 photo: 2020-04-12.jpg
 draft: true
 ---

-JavaScript program can have several dependencies, internal or external, most likely represented by the list of imports on the very top of your script.
-To write deterministic, repeatable unit tests, controlling input, output and invocations of those dependencies may be necessary.
+A JavaScript program can have several dependencies, internal and/or external, most likely represented by the list of imports on the very top of your script.
+To write deterministic, repeatable unit tests, we need to control the inputs, outputs and invocations of those dependencies.
 These objects that simulate the real objects are mocks.
 Let's have a look at [Wikipedia definition of Mock object](https://en.wikipedia.org/wiki/Mock_object).

 > Mock objects are simulated objects that mimic the behavior of real objects in controlled ways, most often as part of a software testing initiative.

 There is plenty of JavaScript mocking libraries out there.
-Today I am going to review a few methods of creating functions and entire modules mock using [my favorite testing framework, Jest](https://jestjs.io).
+Today I am going to review a few methods of creating functions and modules mock using [my favorite testing framework, Jest](https://jestjs.io).

 ## To mock or not to mock?